 The State’s 14th witness admitted lying about certain details in his previous statements and testimony, but said he was coming clean in Dewani’s trial because he could no longer hide.
 He volunteered a third statement in September this year after the prosecution showed surveillance footage of him at the Protea Hotel he worked at before he was fired.

 Anni’s body was found in Tongo’s abandoned shuttle taxi in Khayelitsha the following day.
+The State alleges Dewani paid R15 000 to arrange the hijacking and murder.

 At the conclusion of Mngeni’s trial in 2012, Mbolombo was granted immunity from prosecution on two charges conspiracy to commit murder and illegal possession of ammunition.